CarolGitonga/quotes/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is  a website that uses AngularJs where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.</p>
+<p>This project is a web application made using AngularJs where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.</p>

 ## Installation